-Risk Management is everyone's responsibility, therefore, all members of the Team/Association shall "assist, identify, assess, control and minimize" the risk of bodily injury.

-- 11.2 Each team will roster and certify a Hockey Certified Safety Person (HCSP).
-The HSCP to the best of their ability will attend all games and practices. - 11.3 The HCSP will be the liaison between the Team and the Association via the Risk Management Coordinator. - 11.4 In accordance with the Hockey Canada Safety Program, each HCSP will implement and administer all policies and responsibilities.

-11.5 Return to Play:

-- a) In the event of a serious injury or illness, where a player is unable to finish a practice or game and is unable to participate in the next scheduled practice or game, it is mandatory that a doctor's note be provided to and retained by the Team Manager. - b) If a player has a cast or splint, they cannot play until he cast or splint is removed and they have a doctor's note stating they can return to the ice. - c) The safety of the player is the priority.
-It is imperative that immediate and constant communication between player, parents and coaching staff take place.
-If unsure of the extent of an injury, then one should err on the side of caution and seek medical attention. - d) The HCSP will ensure the parent receives a BC Hockey Injury Report and it is properly completed and forwarded to the appropriate bodies. - e) The HCSP will follow the KPMHA Injury Report Protocol as follows: - I. The Team HCSP will be responsible for providing the Injury Report to the parent/guardian(s) of the injured player. - II.
-The Team HCSP will be responsible for reporting and filing the completed Injury Report with the Risk Manager within the prescribed time limit. - III.
-The Risk Manager will ensure Injury Report completion and forward to BC Hockey. - IV.
-The Risk Manager will be responsible for all administration regarding the Injury Report within the prescribed time limit. - All players and team officials must have approval from the Registrar to go on the ice or player's bench.
-Mutual aid and liability documents MUST be registered prior to the start of the season.
-Any non-compliance will be subject to discipline. - 11.7 No cell phones or cameras are to be used in any dressing rooms or public washrooms.
+- 11.1 Risk Management is everyone's responsibility, therefore, all members of the Team/Association shall "assist, identify, assess, control and minimize" the risk of bodily injury. - 11.2 Each team will roster a team safety who must be a Hockey Certified Safety Person (HCSP).
+The team safety, to the best of their ability, will attend all games and practices. - 11.3 The team safety will be the liaison between the team and the Association via the Risk/Equipment Management Director. - 11.4 In accordance with the Hockey Canada Safety Program, each team safety will implement and administer all policies and responsibilities. - 11.5 Return to Play: - a) In the event of a serious injury or illness, where a player is unable to start and/or finish a practice or game and/or is unable to participate in a scheduled practice or game, it is mandatory that a doctor's note be provided to, and retained by, the team manager and the KPMHA Risk Management Director.
+This also includes injuries and or illness that have occurred during unsanctioned activities. - b) If a player has a cast or splint, they cannot play until the cast or splint is removed and they have a doctor's note stating they can return to the ice.
+This must be handed in to the KPMHA Risk Management Director 24 hours prior to ice slot. - c) The safety of the player is the priority.
+It is imperative that immediate and constant communication between player, parents coaching and Executive staff take place.
+If unsure of the extent of an injury, then one should err on the side of caution and seek medical attention. - d) The team safety will ensure that the parent receives a BC Hockey Injury Report and it is properly completed and forwarded to the KPMHA Risk Management Director. - e) The team safety will follow the KPMHA Injury Report Protocol as follows: - i.
+The team safety will be responsible for providing the Injury Report to the parent/guardian(s) of the injured player. - ii.
+The team safety will be responsible for informing the Risk/Equipment Management Director within 24 hours of being notified and reporting/ filing the completed Injury Report with the Risk/Equipment Management Director within the prescribed time limit. - iii.
+The Risk/Equipment Management will ensure Injury Report completion and forward to BC Hockey. - iv.
+The Risk/Equipment Management will be responsible for all administration regarding the Injury Report within the prescribed time limit. - 11.6 All players and team officials must have approval from the Registrar Director to go on the ice or player's bench.
+Mutual aid and liability documents must be registered prior to the start of the season.
+Any non-compliance will be subject to discipline. - 11.7 No cell phones or cameras are to be used in any dressing rooms or public washrooms. - 11.8 All Board of Directors will be assigned an islanderhockey.ca email address.
+All Executive business must be done through the assigned email address.
+No personal email addresses are permitted.

-12. Referees
+12 Referees